 These shorts performed very well in this measure, especially given the price point.
 The problem with a lot of super cheap shorts is that they end up getting in the way of riding.
 They might bunch up or be too restrictive.
 But the Zoot shorts do not suffer from that problem.
-They are tight enough to prevent bunching as seen with the Canari shorts, but not so tight as to be restrictive like the Elite In-R-Cool bibs.
+They are tight enough to prevent bunching as seen with the Canari shorts.

 Compared to the other award winners in our lineup, the Active Tri shorts did well, but underperformed the other winners - remember, these are a budget buy.
-We found that the Gore Power 3.0 and Louis Garneau CB Carbon 2 both tended to support better - they had a little more compression and tightness than the Zoot Tri.
-This helped them stay out of the way of pedaling and shifting around in the saddle.
-The leg gripping performance was about the same for the Zoot and Louis Garneau, but Gore's elastic grippers were superior in securing the legs and preventing material bunching.
-The SUGOi were the most efficient and pedal friendly of the bunch, combining sleek, tight fit with good panel design to make a product that hugs and supports the body.
+We found that the Louis Garneau CB Carbon 2 tended to support better - they had a little more compression and tightness than the Zoot Tri.
+This aspect helped them stay out of the way of pedaling and shifting around in the saddle.
+We found the leg-gripping performance was about the same for the Zoot and Louis Garneau.
+The SUGOi was the most efficient and pedal-friendly of the bunch, combining sleek, tight fit with good panel design to make a product that hugs and supports the body.

-We found that the Active Tri shorts were the most durable of the shorts and as durable as the Performance Elite Bibs and the Gore Power 3.0 bibs, both of which use higher mixes of nylon in their fabric and include reinforced or moved seams, but also have vulnerabilities in the fact that they have more structures that can degrade such as bib shoulder straps and advanced chamois pads.
-We think the Active Tri shorts will suit your needs, but if you seek greater durability, consider looking at the top scorer for durability, the Pearl Izumi Elite In-R-Cool bibs.
-Their thick material with its high polyester blend and good seam design made for the most durable design in our lineup.
+We found that the Active Tri shorts were the most durable of the shorts and as durable as the Performance Elite Bibs.
+These use higher mixes of nylon in their fabric and include reinforced or moved seams, but also have vulnerabilities in the fact that they have more structures that can degrade such as bib shoulder straps and advanced chamois pads.
+We think the Active Tri shorts will suit your needs.

-As you should divine from their name, these shorts are best applied to the varied activities of the triathlete: swim, bike, run.
-These were much more comfortable to run in than the other shorts were tried - but most of the other products were explicitly designed for cycling, not running.
-The great thing about these shorts is that their simple design and padding didn't sacrifice riding comfort in order to allow running and swimming comfort (we did not try to swim in the other products, but these felt fine in the Chesapeake Bay).
+As you should divine from their name, these shorts best serve the varied activities of the triathlete: swim, bike, run.
+These were much more comfortable to run in than the other shorts we tried - but most of the other products were explicitly designed for cycling, not running.
+The great thing about these shorts is that their simple design and padding didn't sacrifice riding comfort to allow running and swimming comfort (we did not try to swim in the other products, but these felt fine in the Chesapeake Bay).

 The Active Tri shorts are great on short, quick rides under an hour and they are better than any of the other shorts or bibs for doing just about any other activity in tandem, like going from an hour of spin to an hour of lifting, running, swimming, rock climbing, or whatever else.
-If you are looking for a pure bike short for short rides and have a much higher budget, consider the Top Pick for Short Course winner, Louis Garneau CB Carbon 2 shorts.
-If it turns out you want to get into rides in the 90 minute or longer range, take a look at the Editors' Choice winner, the SUGOi Evolution Pro Bibs.
+If you are looking for a pure bike short for short rides and have a much higher budget, consider the Louis Garneau CB Carbon 2 shorts.
+If it turns out you want to get into rides in the 90 minute or longer range, take a look at the Editors' Choice winner, the Assos T Equipe Evo.

-At $80 dollars, we feel these are a good price, deserving our Best Budget Buy given their consistent performance and general versatility.
-As we mentioned before, there are cheaper or comparably priced products in our review, like the Canari Cyclewear Velo shorts, which go for about $50 dollars.
-They will get the job done, but they box you into just cycling and they just don't deliver the kind of quality fit, comfort, or material as the Zoot shorts.
-The Performance Elite Bibs, on the other hand, are cycling specific bibs that retail for $79.99, but they have problems with their seams and might not last for long enough to get much worth out them.
+At $80, we feel these are a good price, deserving our Best Budget Buy given their consistent performance and general versatility.
+As we mentioned before, there are cheaper or comparably priced products in our review, like the Canari Cyclewear Velo shorts, which go for about $50.
+They will get the job done, but they box you into just cycling, and they don't deliver the kind of quality fit, comfort, or material as the Zoot shorts.
+The Performance Elite Bibs, on the other hand, are cycling-specific bibs that retail for $79.99, but they have problems with their seams and might not last for long enough to get much worth out them.
 We think the Zoot shorts are worth the money for the budget buyer.